2026 Symposium Registration

 Senior Vice President of Local News, Gannett Co. and USA Today and former editor of The Tennessean

-This distinguished panel of speakers will lead discussions, share transformative insights, and challenge us to think deeply about the path forward for civil rights and justice.
+The distinguished panelists will lead discussions, share transformative insights, and challenge us to think deeply about the path forward for civil rights and justice.
 Don’t miss the opportunity to learn from some of the foremost leaders in the field.

 Program Schedule